'Concerning' rise in unprotected sex among teenagers – DW – 08/30/2024

 Some European countries, such as France and the UK, offer free and easy access to condoms for people under the age of 25.

-But making condoms freely availability isn't seen as the only solution: Even with free access to condoms in the UK, teenagers in Wales and Scotland continued to report high levels of unprotected sex (between 30-42% of the respondents).
+But making condoms freely available isn't seen as the only solution.
+Even with free access to condoms in the UK, teenagers in Wales and Scotland continued to report high levels of unprotected sex (between 30-42% of the respondents).

 Experts are therefore calling for more and better sex education.
-In France, President Emmanual Macron said the country wasn't doing a good job at sex education.
+In France, President Emmanuel Macron said the country wasn't doing a good job at sex education.

 "The reality is very, very far from the theory.
 We have to train our teachers better in this area, we have to sensitize them again," said Macron in 2022 when France's free condom scheme was launched.